Bhakti Marga (organisation): Theft of Christian relics

-In 2001, the Swiss newspaper Tagesanzeiger reported that two former members of Bhakti Marga stole relics from 25 churches and monasteries in Switzerland during a tour.
+In 2001, the Swiss newspaper Tages-Anzeiger reported that Vishwananda as well as two former members of Bhakti Marga stole relics from 25 churches and monasteries in Switzerland during a tour.
 Such relics include the remains of bones believed to be of Mother Mary and Saint Brother Klaus.
 The case was held in 2003, after one of the culprits voluntarily reported herself to the police.
 The case was brought before the Baselland Criminal Court in Liestal.
 Swami Vishwananda did not appear at the hearing due to a tour in America and sent apologise for his absence.
 The two ex-disciples who were at the court spoke about their "psychological dependence and the manipulative skills of the guru".
 They also claimed that it was Vishwananda's order to collect and save as many relics as possible "from being destroyed by an imminent relic war and the end of the world by black magic", and had convinced them that the theft was by "God's will".

-The court sentenced the main defendant to four months' suspended prison sentence for damage to property and disruption of religious freedom.
+The court sentenced Vishwananda to four months' suspended prison sentence for damage to property and disruption of religious freedom.
 The 48-year-old woman from Berne received a suspended fine of 3,500 francs, and the 29-year-old woman from Zurich received a fine of 400 francs.
-Swami Vishwananda received a suspended sentence and a temporary ban from entering Switzerland.
 Most of the relics, which were in Mauritius and in a French monastery, were taken over to the diocese of Basel, and returned to the places of origin.